 Cultural progress was not impeded by political upheavals, as when, in the Yellow River region, the Shang dynasty was violently replaced by the Zhou.

 The Zhou period was one of marked advance in Chinese society.
 In the first centuries of the Zhou dynasty the whole of the Yellow River region was brought firmly under the rule of a single kingdom (albeit one organized along quite loose, semi-feudal lines).
-From the 8th century BC onwards, through war and diplomacy, more and more of the Yangtze river valley was also brought within the Zhou political system – even though (or perhaps because) the Zhou kings progressively lost power to regional lords.
-Iron technology had become established by 600 BC, leading to an increase in agricultural productivity.
+From the 8th century BCE onwards, through war and diplomacy, more and more of the Yangtze river valley was also brought within the Zhou political system – even though (or perhaps because) the Zhou kings progressively lost power to regional lords.
+Iron technology had become established by 600 BCE, leading to an increase in agricultural productivity.
 The population grew, towns and cities increased in both size and number, government became more sophisticated and society more complex.

 Korea and Japan

-In about 1000 BC a major development took place on the steppes, with the breeding of horses large enough to bear humans on their backs.
+In about 1000 BCE a major development took place on the steppes, with the breeding of horses large enough to bear humans on their backs.
 This enabled the nomadic peoples to herd their animals, particularly of course their horses, much more effectively than before.
 It may be that this enabled them to exploit the eastern steppes, which have a harsher environment than the western steppes, better.

 Horseback riding also gave the nomads a significant advantage in war, even over chariot-warriors.